-Incubation times may vary when using different cell lines or other non-enzymatic cell passaging reagents; dissociation should be monitored under the microscope until the optimal time is determined.
+^{}Incubation times may vary when using different cell lines or other non-enzymatic cell passaging reagents; dissociation should be monitored under the microscope until the optimal time is determined.

-7. Aspirate the GCDR and add 1 mL of TeSR[TM]-E8[TM].
-Gently detach the colonies by scraping with a serological glass pipette or a cell scraper.

-Note: Take care to minimize the breakup of colonies.

-8. Transfer the detached cell aggregates to a 15 mL conical tube.

-Optional: Rinse the well with an additional 1 mL of TeSR[TM]-E8[TM] to collect remaining cell aggregates.

-Note: Centrifugation of cell aggregates is not required.
+- 7. Aspirate the GCDR, and add 1 mL of TeSRTM2.
+Gently detach the colonies by scraping with a serological glass pipette or a cell scraper. - Note: Take care to minimize the breakup of colonies. - 8.
+Transfer the detached cell aggregates to a 15 mL conical tube. - Optional: Rinse the well with an additional 1 mL of TeSRTM2 to collect remaining cell aggregates. - Note: Centrifugation of cell aggregates is not required. - 9.
 Carefully pipette the cell aggregate mixture up and down to break up the aggregates as needed.
-Refer to Table 3 for suggestions on how to break up cell aggregates grown on different types of matrices.
-A uniform suspension of aggregates approximately 50 - 200 μm in size is optimal; do not create a single-cell suspension (for more information, see section 8.0).
+Refer to Table 4 for suggestions on how to break up the cell aggregates grown on different types of matrices.
+A uniform suspension of aggregates approximately 50 200 μm in size is optimal; do not create a single-cell suspension (for more information, see section 8.0).

-Table 3.
+Table 4.
 Suggested Methods for Breaking Up Cell Aggregates

-MATRIX PIPETTE TYPE # OF TIMES TO PIPETTE UP AND DOWN Vitronectin XFTM 1 mL pipettor 1 - 2 Corning® Matrigel® 2 mL serological pipette 2 - 5
+MATRIX PIPETTE TYPE NUMBER OF TIMES TO PIPETTE UP AND DOWN Vitronectin XFTM 1 mL pipettor 1 - 2 Corning® Matrigel® 2 mL serological pipette 2 - 5

-Number can be adjusted to obtain desired cell aggregate size (section 6.1).
-Refer to Figure 12 for examples of appropriate cell aggregate sizes, and adjust procedure as necessary to achieve desired results.
+^{}Number can be adjusted to obtain desired cell aggregate size (section 6.1).
+Refer to Figure 13 for examples of appropriate cell aggregate sizes and adjust procedure as necessary to achieve desired results.

-10. Plate cell aggregate mixture at the desired density onto coated wells containing TeSR[TM]-E8[TM].
-If the colonies are at an optimal density, the cultures can be split every 4 - 7 days using 1 in 10 to 1 in 50 splits (i.e. cell aggregates from 1 well can be plated in 10 - 50 wells).
-If the colonies are too dense or too sparse, at the next time of passaging adjust the split ratio accordingly (see section 6.2).

-Note: Work quickly to transfer cell aggregates into new cultureware to maximize viability and attachment.

-11. Place the plate in a 37°C incubator.
-Move the 6-well plate in several quick, short, back-and-forth and side-to-side motions to distribute the cell aggregates.
-Do not disturb the plate for 24 hours.

-Note: Uneven distribution of aggregates may result in increased differentiation of human ES and iPS cells.

-12. Perform daily medium changes using TeSR[TM]-E8[TM] and visually assess cultures to monitor growth until the next passaging time.
+- 10. Plate the cell aggregate mixture at the desired density onto coated wells containing TeSRTM2.
+If the colonies are at an optimal density, the cultures can be split every 4 7 days using 1 in 10 to 1 in 50 splits (i.e. cell aggregates from 1 well can be plated in 10 to 50 wells).
+If the colonies are too dense or too sparse, at the next time of passaging adjust the split ratio accordingly (for more details see section 6.2). - Note: Work quickly to transfer cell aggregates into new cultureware to maximize viability and attachment. - 11.
+Place the plate in a 37°C incubator.
+Move the plate in several quick, short, back-and-forth and side-to-side motions to distribute the cell aggregates.
+Do not disturb the plate for 24 hours. - Note: Uneven distribution of aggregates may result in increased differentiation of human ES and iPS cells. - 12.
+Perform daily medium changes using TeSRTM2 and visually assess cultures to monitor growth until the next passaging time.

 Figure 10.
-Effect of Gentle Cell Dissociation Reagent on Human ES Cells Cultured on Vitronectin XFTM in TeSRTM-E8TM
+Effect of Gentle Cell Dissociation Reagent on Human ES Cells Cultured on Vitronectin XFTM in TeSRTM2.
 Human ES cells (H9) at different timepoints during incubation with Gentle Cell Dissociation Reagent.
 Magnifications: 20X, 40X, and 100X.
-Recommended incubation time (6 - 12 minutes) occurs when gaps appear between cells located on the edges of the colonies.
+Recommended incubation time (10 - 12 minutes) occurs when gaps appear between cells located on the edges of the colonies.
 At earlier timepoints the colonies are not sufficiently dissociated, whereas at later timepoints the colonies are excessively dissociated and may break up into unwanted single cells upon scraping.